 Fort Gvozdansko was defended by around 300 Croatian knights, 50 soldiers of Zrinski noble family and 250 peasants, miners and women with children.
-The defense was managed by four brave captains: Damjan Doktorović, Juraj Gvozdanović, Nikola Ožegović and Andrija Stepšić.
-At the foot of the town was an army of 10 000 Turkish invaders, together with Vlach troops.
-The conquest of Gvozdansko began on October 3, 1577 and lasted unexpected long - over three months, until January 13, 1578.
+The defence was managed by four brave captains: Damjan Doktorović, Juraj Gvozdanović, Nikola Ožegović and Andrija Stepšić.
+At the foot of the town, there was an army of 10 000 Ottoman invaders, together with Vlach troops.
+The conquest of Gvozdansko began on October 3, 1577 and lasted unexpectedly long - over three months, until January 13, 1578.

 At dawn on January 13, 1578, Ferhat Pasha commanded his army to move toward the snow-capped fort.
-When the Turks came to the ramparts of the town, they saw immobile guards standing with arms in their hands.
+When the Ottomans came to the ramparts of the town, they saw immobile guards standing with arms in their hands.
 They broke the town gate and found only frozen bodies.
-Three hundred men, women and children, months without enough food, water, and fire, remained frozen in the heroic defense of Gvozdansko.
+Three hundred men, women and children, months without enough food, water, and fire, remained frozen in the heroic defence of Gvozdansko.
 Ottomans won the town, but not the battle.
 Such courage and persistence impressed Ferhat Pasha, so he ordered to find a Catholic priest and to bury the defenders in Christian manner.
-It was an act of postmortem honor and respect.
+It was an act of post-mortem honour and respect.

-In memory of Croatian heroism in Gvozdansko, Kliški uskoci participate in commemoration of this unique event in Croatian history.
+In memory of Croatian heroism in Gvozdansko, Kliški uskoci participate in commemoration of this unique event.

 Croatian Martyrs' Day